 I have seen it over and over again - highly talented retail professionals go out and they insist on going at their new venture alone.
 It almost never works.
 By forging the right partnership, you are going to gain the backing that you need.
-Becoming a retail consultant is pretty much the same as starting your own business so you really aren’t doing yourself any favors by making things harder from the get go.
+Becoming a retail consultant is pretty much the same as starting your own business so you really aren’t doing yourself any favours by making things harder from the get-go.

 At DotActiv, our partner programme includes all of the above-mentioned elements so if you happen to be thinking of specialising in category management then be sure to take a look at our partner programme here.

 Design a retainer service around a software solution

 Sure, you can chase once-off consulting jobs, but what happens when those once-off contracts run out?
 You’re going to be left stressed out because you need to find that next deal as quickly as possible - this is not sustainable.
 Instead, design a retainer-based service model around an established software solution.

 It will be better for you to have four to six smaller retainer-based customers than one or two ad-hoc consulting contracts.